 Kitchen and bathroom paint needs to be more durable than a normal vinyl matt so it can stand up to the heat and condensation of its environment.
-I’m not going to talk about specific brands, but I’ll take you through the basics of each appropriate product to help you make your mind up.
-It’s worth mentioning that if you are having problems with mound growth then you may need a more specialist product or look at introducing more ventilation to the room.
-There is plenty more information on the Decorators Forum if you want to know more about any particular brand or product, or you can always find us on Facebook.
+In this blog I’ll take you through each appropriate product to help you choose the best paint for your kitchen and bathroom.
+There is plenty more information on the Decorators Forum UK if you want to know more about any particular brand or product, or you can always find us on Facebook.

 Retail kitchen and bathroom paint

-I’d say this product is up to the task most of the time, however if there is a lot of condensation on your walls, you may want to go for something with a bit more sheen.
-It’s like durable matt has a pitted surface which traps some of the water and slows run off.
+I’d say durable matt is up to the task most of the time, however if there is a lot of condensation on your walls, you may want to go for something with a bit more sheen.
+Durable matt has a pitted surface which traps some of the water and slows run off.
 It can also mark if you need to wipe it.
 You might want to take a look at this article when deciding on a durable matt

 Another step up in sheen level and durability.
 This is the go-to emulsion for a lot of decorators in their own bathrooms.
 It’ll stand up very well to water and being cleaned down, however the higher sheen level does highlight imperfections on your walls and ceilings.
-This probably is the best emulsion for a kitchen or bathroom

 Not many people will use silk emulsion in this day and age.
 You can’t seem to get rid of brush marks and it can cause problems when redecorating further down the line.
 That being said, it is very durable and can look good over embossed surfaces.